Kubernetes can issue and manage custom trusted certificates using ACME protocol. Certificates are stored as secrets.

-Currently, there are four issuers available:
+There are currently four issuers available:

-but it uses staging servers suitable for testing.
+• letsencrypt-stage-dns' is the same as letsencrypt-prod-dns’, but it uses staging servers suitable for testing.

-To issue a kubernetes-managed certificate, the following configuration can be used.
+To issue a Kubernetes managed certificate, the following configuration can be used.

 apiVersion: cert-manager.io/v1